 Additional Resources on Choosing a Real Estate Agent:

 - Home Sellers: Expect More From Your Realtor via Karen Highland

 - 20 Cold, Hard Facts In Real Estate Home Selling via Lynn Pineda

 - Top Home Seller Mistakes When Selecting A Realtor via Maximum Real Estate Exposure

 - 5 Tips To Selecting The ‘Right’ Real Estate Agent To Sell Your Home via Kyle Hiscock

-If you found this article interesting, please share it across your social media platforms!
+If you found this article on home sellers mistakes when choosing a real estate agent to be an interesting read, please share it across your social media!

-About the author: The above article “7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent” was provided by Xavier De Buck, your top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties.
+About the author: The above article “7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling property in Northcliff, Xavier would love to share his property knowledge and expertise.
+With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 © 2015-2018, Xavier De Buck.
 All Rights Reserved.